dan-elias/drytools/README.rst

 --------

 * function annotations to coerce and/or validate parameters, and
-* decorators and mixins to add groups of special attributes to classes
+* decorators and mixins to add groups of Python standard methods to classes

 Example
 -------